Adult walking through London on a weekday.

 Wegovy at 2.4mg produces an average weight loss of around 15 percent over the same period.
 The newer 7.2mg Wegovy dose (MHRA-approved January 2026) achieves 20.7 percent.

-Both medications share the same family of side effects, dominated by gastrointestinal upset during titration.
+All three share the same family of side effects, dominated by gastrointestinal upset during titration.
 Nausea, constipation, and occasional vomiting affect most patients at some point in the first twelve weeks and then settle.

 There are some differences that matter for specific patients.